 What is Ta’ Pinu Basilica known for?

 Ta’ Pinu Basilica in Gozo is one of Malta’s most important Marian pilgrimage sites.
-It became famous after reported miracles in 1883 and is now recognised as a national shrine in Gozo.
+It became widely known after reported miracles in 1883.
+Since then, it has developed into a national shrine and continues to attract both pilgrims and visitors.

 Is there an entrance fee for Ta’ Pinu Basilica?

-No. Entry to Ta’ Pinu Basilica is free.
-Visitors are asked to dress modestly and respect that it is an active place of worship.
+No, entry to Ta’ Pinu Basilica is free.
+However, visitors are expected to dress modestly and behave respectfully, as the basilica remains an active place of worship.

-Ta’ Pinu Basilica is located near the village of Għarb in western Gozo, Malta, surrounded by open countryside.
+Ta’ Pinu Basilica is located near the village of Għarb in western Gozo, Malta.
+The site is surrounded by open countryside, which gives it a calm and isolated atmosphere.

 How long should you spend at Ta’ Pinu?

-Most visitors spend 30 to 60 minutes inside the basilica.
-Allow additional time if you plan to walk the Stations of the Cross on Ta’ Għammar Hill.
+Most visitors spend between 30 and 60 minutes inside Ta’ Pinu Basilica.
+However, you may want to allow extra time if you plan to explore the surrounding area, including the Stations of the Cross on Ta’ Għammar Hill.